AriFordsham/GHCWiki/building/using.md

 (default: `NO`)

-When set to `YES`, dependencies on the ghc executable will be turned into order-only dependencies.
+When set to `YES`, dependencies on the ghc executable will be turned into order-only dependencies (c.f. [ relevant make documentation](http://www.gnu.org/software/make/manual/html_node/Prerequisite-Types.html)).
 What this means in practice is that less needless recompilation will be done while you are making changes to ghc's sources, but for certain types of changes it means the build will fail.
 </td></tr></table>

 <table><tr><th>`BUILD_DOCBOOK_HTML`</th>